MarmikKaila/semantic-search-with-fuzzy-clustering/README.md

 ---

-## 📝 License
+##  License

 This project was created as part of the Trademarkia ML Engineering assessment.

 ---

-## 👤 Author
+##  Author

-Submitted for evaluation by Trademarkia recruitment team.
+Submitted by Marmik Kaila for evaluation by Trademarkia recruitment team.